 When designing buildings, it is crucial to consider accessibility for all individuals.
 Accessibility not only promotes inclusivity but also plays a significant role in preventing injuries.
 In this article, we will explore the importance of accesibility in preventing injuries.
+Accessibility is crucial in preventing injuries as it helps eliminate barriers that can cause accidents.
+Individuals with mobility issues are at a higher risk of falls and injuries due to physical barriers or environmental hazards.

 For example, individuals using a wheelchair may face difficulty navigating through a building with stairs, narrow doorways, or inaccessible elevators.
 Similarly, individuals with vision or hearing impairments may struggle to navigate a building without proper signage or visual or audio cues.